mi-minus/homework_project/README.md

 ## How to run
 1. **Method one**: run by idea

-   Load the entire project into the idea, compile the mvn clean compile successfully, and then start the project by executing Management Starter. java
+   Load the entire project into the idea, run `mvn clean compile` and compile successfully, then start the project by run `ManagementStarter.java`

 2. **Method two**: execute jar